What to Consider when Trying Neurofeedback training

 The second type of neurofeedback is called Dynamical neurofeedback, and there is currently a single device on the market, called NeurOptimal.This second-generation brain fitness technology was initially conceived of by Dr. Valdeane Brown in the early 1970s.
 The technology didn't reach its fully intended design until 2005, when computing power and speed (at the speed of micro-seconds) enabled real time monitoring of brain wave activity in portable, laptop size systems.

 NeurOptimal® is marketed as the most advanced iteration of brain wellness technology based on advanced research into the non-linear electrical patterns of the brain.
 Dynamical neurofeedback simply provides millisecond-by-millisecond feedback to the user's brain and the brain does the rest.
 Nothing is added or forced.
 No clinician or brain map is required.
-It is built on the recognition that the brain has it's own natural, inherent capacity to rebalance wave pattern frequencies using this feedback.
+It is built on the recognition that the brain has it's own natural, inherent capacity to rebalance wave pattern frequencies using this feedback (watch a Q&A Video on why here).
 The advancements in this current generation of neurofeedback is due to advances in the field of neuroplasticity, and the theories of brain functioning by neurologist, Karl Pribram.

 The latest version of the technology, released as NeurOptimal 3.0 in spring of 2017, uses the proprietary software, now formatted on a tablet-sized computer, with real-time brain wave monitoring, software analysis, and the ingenious use of audible sound to feed back to the user real-time information on the electrical patterning of the brain.
 NeurOptimal is FDA designated as a General Wellness Product.